 If you do more research and decide to give it a try, be sure to keep a record of the effects and consult your GP if you have any concerns.

 Saying this, experts like Dr Ava William suggest CBD “has the ability to activate serotonin receptors and increase the overall levels, which can help a person relax.”
-And as we all know, relaxation is definitely a step in the right direction to improving your sleeping routine.
+And as we all know, relaxation is definitely a step in the right direction to improving your sleeping.

 A big part of the CBD effect on sleep is to do with neurology: how the brain affects our body.
 Quite simply, CBD reacts with a wide range of receptors in our brain.
-It’s one of few natural chemicals that do so.
-The important thing here is that certain disorders which affect our sleep, anxiety for example, also affect multiple parts of the brain.
-Certain researchers believe that this wide-ranging effect of CBD matches with the wide-ranging effects of anxiety.
-That help in reducing anxiety then helps us sleep.
+It’s one of the few natural chemicals that do so.
+The important thing here is that certain issues which affect our sleep, anxiety, for example, also affect multiple parts of the brain.
+Certain researchers believe that this wide-ranging effect of CBD matches the wide-ranging effects of anxiety.
+So help in reducing anxiety then helps us sleep.
 Here’s what Nick Jikomes, a Doctor of Neuroscience and Director of Science & Innovation at Leafly, had to say: